STEPBible/STEPBible-Data/README.md

 # STEPBible-Data
-Data created for www.STEPBible.org, licensed by Tyndale House Cambridge (CC BY-NC-ND 4.0 with additional specified relaxations)
+Data created for www.STEPBible.org
+Licensed by Tyndale House Cambridge (CC BY-NC-ND 4.0 with additional specified relaxations)

 # This licence allows...
 This public licence allows you to: